 However, this confuses the proper function of social media as a lead nurturing platform with the unrealistic expectation for it to be a magical lead generator.

-Social media is by far the most ephemeral and transient touchpoint in your marketing program, but it’s also the most lightweight and simple to maintain.
+Social media is by far the most ephemeral and transient touchpoint in a marketing program, but it’s also the most lightweight and simple to maintain.
 A typical social media post doesn’t need to be highly engaging or the most persuasive content you produce.
-It just has to keep your business in the stream of your prospect’s awareness so that you’ll be top of mind when the time is right.
+It just has to keep a business in the stream of a prospect’s awareness so that you’ll be top of mind when the time is right.
 Of course, if you can also be persuasive and engaging in a post, all the better.

 Best Practices for Effective Social Media Marketing